 Your Apse from your Elme

-A most wonderful book has just re-surfaced from 1984.
-Don’t be put off by the title, which is somewhat less than snappy, A Glossary of Building Terms Used in England from the Conquest to c.1550.
-This was compiled by Eric Gee PhD, FSA, FR.Hist.Soc. edited by Michael McGarvie FSA and published by the Frome Historical Research Group a scion of the Frome Society for Local Study in 1984.
-There are no pictures.
-The museum has a copy.
+An intriguing book from 1984 recently re-surfaced in the Museum.
+‘A Glossary of Building Terms Used in England from the Conquest to c.1550’ was compiled by Eric Gee PhD, FSA, FR.Hist.Soc, edited by Michael McGarvie FSA and published by the Frome Historical Research Group, a scion of the Frome Society for Local Study.
+Please contact the Museum if you would like to view it.